djangopackages/djangopackages/docs/repo_handlers.rst

 Repo Handler API
 ================

-Adding a new repo in Packaginator is a relatively straightforward task.
+Adding a new repo system like Github in OpenComparison is a relatively straightforward task.
 You need to provide two things:

 #.
 Add a new repo handler in the apps.models.repos directory that follows the described API
 #.
 Add tests to check your work